-The Gardens Tea Room, Tennis Apartments, will be the sene of the annual Hallowe'en party of the Gardens Players, to be held Monday evening, Oct.
-30, at nine o'clock. his will be the first opportunity of the season for the new old old members of the Players to get together for one of the informal good times, but attendance is by no means mited to members.
-A special invitation is extended to the teresting activities of this organization.
-Tickets at one that the deep season of the deep season with the teresting activities of this organization.
-Tickets at one that the deep season was the door.
+The Gardens Tea Room, Tennis Apartments, will be the scene of the annual Hallowe'en party of the Gardens Players, to be held Monday evening, Oct.
+30, at nine o'clock. his will be the first opportunity of the season for the new and old members of the Players to get together for one of their informal good times, but attendance is by no means limited to members.
+A special invitation is extended to the newer residents who may not yet be acquainted with the interesting activities of this organization.
+Tickets at one dollar each may be obtained from Miss Maude Marren, 26 Greenway Terraces, or at the door.